vicktor/vampire/README.md

 Read glucose from notifications and **share** it with **anyone** through internal WebServer and ContentProvider.
 Optionally you can write all information in Google [Health Connect](https://developer.android.com/guide/health-and-fitness/health-connect).

-Based on the great [xDrip](https://github.com/NightscoutFoundation/xDrip) project without which, **vampire** would not exist.
+Based on the great [xDrip+](https://github.com/NightscoutFoundation/xDrip) project without which, **vampire** would not exist.

 ## Configuration

-App needs special permission to read your notifications, you can inspect the code for your security.
+App needs special permission to read your notifications, you can inspect the code for your safety and peace of mind.

 Go to Settings -> Accessibility -> Notifications and allow **vampire** to access your notifications, allow all